Where did we leave off last night? Oh yes, my bloody backside and defcon 627.

 Then today happened.

-I’m finding my mood to be about at the lowest it’s been on any of my road trips so far, and trying not to berate myself with an internal dialogue filled with statements that begin with “You should’ve done this twice that.”
+I’m finding my mood to be about at the lowest it’s been on any of my road trips so far and trying not to berate myself with an internal dialogue filled with statements that begin with “You should’ve done this/that.”
 But it’s hard right now, especially as the “captain” of these road trip ships, when I see the crew as affected as it is.
-So I have to constantly remind myself that this entire trip would’ve been infinitely easier had the aviation industry have something even remotely more accessible for people traveling with their wheelchairs.
+So I have to constantly remind myself that this entire trip would’ve been infinitely easier had the aviation industry had something even remotely more accessible for people traveling with their wheelchairs.

 Who knows, maybe a week from now we will be sitting toe to toe with our elected officials with that much more to talk about.
 As it stands right now, I’m not really digging this current plot device.
 But then we rounded the corner right by our hotel and found this monstrosity staring us down.

 I know, I know.
 This too shall pass.
 We’ll see what tomorrow brings.